In this Guide

 The mesh back material is also incredibly breathable.
 While the fabric blend on the low-back model isn’t exactly stifling, this airy mesh provides great ventilation!
 It’s ideal for stuffy offices and hot climates.

 It’s adjustable just like the low model, with height adjustment and tilt lock features.
-This one also allows you to adjust the tilt tension, which is a feature you won’t find on many under $100!
+This one also allows you to adjust the tilt tension.

 Like the low-back model, the mid-back Amazon Basics has a nylon support base and double-wheeled casters.